 Perishable goods are susceptible to fluctuations in environmental parameters such as relative humidity, temperature, or shock.
 As temperature is one of the key parameters for product spoilage, the current practice is to track the temperature within a container through a temperature logger.
 Frequently, analog Partlow recorders are used to measure the return air flow and thereby provide an indication for the condition state of the cargo.
-The display of the recorder is located at the outside of a container.
+The recorder's display is usually located on the outside of a container.
 Today, decisions whether to accept or reject shipments are often made on the basis of a Partlow chart.